Can nickel recover from its spectacular boom and bust?: Andy Home

 What no-one expected was that the Philippines, traditionally the second-most important source of nickel ore for China, would lift production and exports to the extent that it has.

-And although the quality of that ore is lower than Indonesian material, NPI producers have learnt how to blend it with their stockpiled Indonesian ore, extending the life of those inventories.
+And although the quality of that ore is lower than Indonesian material, NPI producers have learned how to blend it with their stockpiled Indonesian ore, extending the life of those inventories.

 After falling sharply in the first quarter of 2014, nickel ore stocks at major Chinese ports have since stabilized, although the average nickel content will probably have been trending lower as Philippine ore replaces Indonesian ore.